OddStops.com is a website that lists unusual places.

 - Other online archives.

 If there is a photograph or video with identifiable landmarks, we can use Google Street View to confirm the location.
-Because places tend to change significantly over time, we also use old aerial photographs.
+Because places tend to change significantly over time, we also use old satellite photographs.

 To contact us, you can email us at [email protected]